Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

-Although it is mainly designed as a hands-free alternative for our experiment setting to minimize any errors or effects of design preferences, we use a trigger button to start talking and use the same button to stop recording to minimize the failures in voice recognition.
+Although this technique was designed as a hands-free alternative, participants used the same trigger button to start and stop recording in both voice conditions.
+This minimized voice-activation errors and kept activation consistent across the voice interfaces.
 Once a valid command such as \texttt{<go forward>} is provided, the user starts moving continuously at a constant speed.
 While directional changes could be controlled using the \texttt{<turn left>} and \texttt{<turn right>} commands, users are also free to rotate naturally using their physical head and body movements.
 Nevertheless, unlike teleportation, which involves instantaneous movement and minimizes sensory conflict, voice-based steering relies on continuous movement.
 This type of movement can create a mismatch between visual and vestibular signals, increasing the likelihood of VR-induced motion sickness~\cite{hombeck2023tell, mayor2019comparative}.